flyway/flywaydb.org/documentation/scriptconfigfiles.md

 For example, a migration file `V2__my_script.sql` would have a script configuration file `V2__my_script.sql.conf`.

-Script Config Files have a separate set of options from the other ways of configuring Flyway (e.g. `flyway.conf`).
+Script Config Files have a subset of the options from the other ways of configuring Flyway (e.g. `flyway.conf`).
 See the Reference at the bottom of the page for the complete list of options.

 ## Structure